 Similarly, the European Court of Human Rights (ECtHR) construed that this principle allows courts to clarify rules through judicial interpretation case-by-case.
 The ECtHR formulated two tests, i.e., foreseeability and accessibility, to assess whether there is a violation of this principle.
 It does not matter whether the law is written or unwritten.
 This principle is satisfied “where the individual can know from the wording of the relevant provision and, if need be, with the assistance of the courts’ interpretation of it, what acts and omissions will make him criminally liable.”

-The principle of strict legality is also set forth in articles 22, 24(1) and 24(2) of the Rome Statute.
+The principle of strict legality is also outlined in articles 22, 24(1) and 24(2) of the Rome Statute.
 The reference to “a crime within the jurisdiction of the Court” in article 22(1) aimed to exclude any possibility of prosecution for offences merely based on customary law by the ICC.
 In addition, Article 24 in the title of “non-retroactivity ratione personae” further limited the temporary jurisdiction of the ICC.
 It means that although the Rome Statute was adopted in 1998, the ICC has no temporary jurisdiction over crimes committed from 1998 to 2002 until the entry into force of the Rome Statute.
-Hence, the Rome Statute provides an “unprecedented” emphasis of the principle of legality.
+Hence, the Rome Statute provides an “unprecedented” emphasis on the principle of legality.

 Despite the unprecedented emphasis, the strict legality principle does not exclude the possibility that the definitions of crimes in the Rome Statute are never ambiguous.
 Commentators and case law have shown that the principle of legality does not bar the progressive application and formulation of customary international law by international tribunals.
 This principle is only a limitation for the interpretation of customary international law.
 It is also true for treaty law.
 Pursuant to article 7 of the Rome Statute, the scope of “other inhumane acts” is limited to be “of a similar character intentionally causing great suffering, or serious injury to body or to mental or physical health”.
 In confirmation the charge of other inhuman acts, Pre-Trial Chamber I referred to article 22 of the Rome Statute, defining the offence as ‘serious violations of international customary law and the basic rights pertaining to human beings, drawn from the norms of international human rights law, which are of a similar nature and gravity to the acts referred to in article 7(1) of the Statute’.
 Additionally, the Chamber found that “the Rome Statute contains certain limitations, as regards to the action constituting an inhumane act and the consequence required as a result of that action”.

-The argument of Justice Robertson and case law of the ECtHR also provide guidance for the interpretation of the principle of legality.
+The argument of Justice Robertson and case law of the ECtHR also guide the interpretation of the principle of legality.
 The tests of foreseeability and accessibility do not require offence specifically defined.
 On the one hand, it is difficult for the drafters of the Rome Statute to imagine how cruelty and inhumanity perpetrators would be in the future and to exhaustively list all acts.
 Only if it is accessible and foreseeable to the perpetrator, the open-ended crime with a residual definition is not a violation of the principle of specificity.
 On the other hand, new strategies, tools, and weapons are emerging.
 Only if perpetrators are foreseeable or should have known that the use of them to cause similar or even worse sufferings would be a crime, this open-ended crime of other inhuman acts also is not a violation of non-retroactivity.

 In conclusion, the principle of legality is not an absolute principle in international criminal law.
 Before the Nuremberg IMT, it was not superior to the principle of substantive justice.
 For the ICTY, it is also not a limitation to the identification and application of customary international law of war crimes in internal armed conflicts.
-Since negotiators of the Rome Statute might be the main potential defendants before the ICC, it is not difficult to understand why they emphasized the principle of strict legality, in particular, the rule of favoring of the accused.
-In order to avoid abusing of the rule of law (including international law) by governments, judicial interpretations should not go too far.
+Since negotiators of the Rome Statute might be the main potential defendants before the ICC, it is not difficult to understand why they emphasized the principle of strict legality, in particular, the rule of favouring of the accused.
+In order to avoid abusing the rule of law (including international law) by governments, judicial interpretations should not go too far.
 According to this principle, the court is “prevented from creating new law or interpreting existing law beyond the reasonable limits of acceptable clarification.”
 However, “provided that the resultant development is consistent with the essence of the offence and could reasonably be foreseen”, the judicial interpretation is acceptable and the principle of legality is not violated.